 Most of the $45 million (if not all of it) will be provided by the South Korean conglomerates, but Element AI will still continue to help by identifying potential investment opportunities.
 In particular, the investors would like to see more attention being put on technologies such as drones, household robots, and autonomous vehicles.

 The fund is just one of many that have emerged lately in order to support AI, particularly when it comes to machine learning.
-Not too long ago, Chinese search giant, Baidu Inc, decided it was going to dedicate a whopping $1.5 billion for investing in autonomous driving technologies.
-And, even less time ago than that, Google revealed its created a whole new investment arm called Gradient that focuses on funding early-stage AI startups.
+Not too long ago, the Chinese search giant, Baidu Inc, decided it was going to dedicate a whopping $1.5 billion for investing in autonomous driving technologies.
+And, even less time ago than that, Google revealed it created a whole new investment arm called Gradient that focuses on funding early-stage AI startups.

-Another development in the word of AI comes from that of Andrew Ng, deep learning pioneer.
+Another development in the word of AI comes from that of Andrew Ng, a deep learning pioneer.
 A pioneer in AI himself, having worked for both Google and Baidu in the past, Ng intends to raise $150 million, also to be invested in AI startups.